magento/merchdocs/src/reports/site-wide-analysis-tool.md

 |Extensions|Lists all 3rd-Party Extensions and 3rd-Party Libraries.|

 {:.bs-callout-info}
-After applying a recommendation it may a few days to show an updated information on the Site Wide Analysis Dashboard or generated report.
+After applying a recommendation, it may take a few days for it to be updated in the Site Wide Analysis Dashboard or generated report.